Warnowiaceae: Subcellular structures

 The warnowiids as a group possess unusually complex subcellular structures.
 The ocelloid light sensitive structure is recognized as a synapomorphic character of warnowiids.

 Other complex subcellular structures, such as nematocysts, trichocysts, and pistons, are present in some (but not all) warnowiids and are shared with the polykrikoid dinoflagellates, the closest extant relatives as defined by molecular phylogenetics.

 Ocelloid function and origin

 The ocelloid of warnowiids functions similarly to eyes found in much larger organisms, containing structures similar to a retina and lens.
 It is receptive only to the polarized light that is created as light passes through the thecal plates of other dinoflagellates.
 Because dinoflagellates are the main source of food for warnowiids, this trait is particularly useful for locating prey.

+A modified plasmid acts as the retinal body.
 A gene fragment that is expressed in the rhodopsin of the retinal body of the ocelloid has been shown to be most closely related to those of bacteria, suggesting a bacterial endosymbiont as the origin of the organelle.